-In the first part of the video shows I am practicing the defending side of the drill with MJ.
+In the first part of the video I am practicing the defending side of the drill with MJ.
 In the second part of the video I am demonstrating the attacking side of the drill with a student, Julie, who had recently learned the drill and was promoting to her next Kobudo level.

 Fuso Kumi Bo is a two person agreement drill featuring a series of moves from the basic bo form – Kata Fuso.
 It is useful to practice the moves from the kata in the two person drill in order to work on kamae (fighting posture) maai (distance), sen no sen (timing) and zanshin (awareness).
 It is also useful to periodically video your practice sessions in order to review your performance and continue to improve.
 As such, this video is intended as a work in progress snapshot in time rather than as a perfect example.
-There are a few minor glitches in the video that will be pointed out in the step-by-step breakdown with corrections in my next post.
+There are a few minor glitches in the practice video that will be pointed out in the step-by-step breakdown below.

 Fuso Kumi Bo – Freestyle Version